2016 BRDC British Formula 3 Championship

 The 2016 BRDC British F3 Championship is a motor racing championship for open wheel, formula racing cars held across England and, for the first time, Belgium.
 The 2016 season will be the first one under the BRDC British F3 denomination.
 The championship features professional motor racing teams, and will also feature the debut of the new 2-litre 230-bhp Tatuus-Cosworth single seat race car in the main series, a car that was first used in the 2015 BRDC Formula 4 Autumn Trophy.
 The season will begin at Snetterton 300 on 27 March and will end on 11 September at Donington Park, after eight triple header events for a total of twenty-four races.

 Teams and drivers

 All teams are British-registered.
-Both Carlin and Double R Racing will make their debut in the series, along with Fortec who already entered the 2015 BRDC F4 Autumn Trophy.
+Both Carlin and Double R Racing will make their debut in the series, along with Fortec who already entered the 2015 BRDC Formula 4 Autumn Trophy.